MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/use-delegate-access.md

 Set up delegate access in Microsoft Outlook to give someone permission to act on your behalf.
 For example, you might want an assistant to create and respond to email or meeting requests for you and then track the information in Microsoft Dataverse using the Dynamics 365 App for Outlook.
 For more information on how to set up delegate access, see [Set up delegate access](../enable-delegate-access.md).

 Tracking that's done using delegate access is synced asynchronously.
-When you use the App for Outlook tracking feature to track a n item in your email as a delegate, App for Outlook syncs the information for both the user and the delegate at the same time.
+When you use the tracking feature to track an item in your email as a delegate, App for Outlook syncs the information for both the user and the delegate at the same time.

 > [!IMPORTANT]